 Expressive arts therapists frequently find themselves working in diverse settings across the healthcare, educational and community sectors.
 Astute practitioners often need to adapt to various work cultures while maintaining the core principles of the profession.
 This course primarily focuses on essential questions practitioners need to address when applying expressive arts therapy to various workplaces-such as clinics, hospitals, schools, and community centers.
 In addition to setting considerations, expressive arts therapists need to become culturally aware and competent to effectively work with clients from socially and culturally diverse populations.
 Students will learn how to conceptualize and formulate objectives, goals, interventions, and evaluation methods to match the requirements and mission of different settings.
 The course will also immerse students in how to engage supervision to inform their adaptations and enhance their professional development.
-Assessment: 100% coursework empower client strengths, nurture creativity and identify possible obstacles to engaging with clients.
-The focus of this course is on how to form and sustain a therapeutic relationship with an individual in expressive arts therapy.
-Students will learn the stages of the expressive arts therapy process that include beginning/introductory, middle/working, and ending/termination stages, as well as, how those stages affect intervention design.
-Major emphases will be on facilitating active imagination and the importance of the triangular relationship among expressive arts therapist, client and art product to further treatment and healing.
-Client-centered processes will form the foundation for engaging clients and inform culturally-competent, phenomenological based methods of interpretation and responsive art making.
-Cultivating self-awareness and retaining an accepting stance for clients, students will examine the intricacies and benefits of expressive arts therapy.
+Assessment: 100% coursework.